There are many rice terraces in the Philippines, and they are an absolute spectacle that you must see before you die.

 After the harvesting season, the paddies would be void of rice crops.
 By that time, Maligcong Rice Terraces would look like stairs of giant mirrors reflecting the light in the sky.

 We were lucky to spot a portion of the terraces that were not planted with rice.
 Somehow it gave us an idea how does a harvested rice terraces look like from above.

 Again, I would like to remind you that the trails in Mount Kupapey could be very slippery, especially after it rains.
-For me, I found it harder to descend than to ascend in Mount Kupapey.
-Much better if you could bring a trekking pole to support your knees when stepping down.
+For me, I found it harder to descend than to ascend Mount Kupapey.
+It would be much better if you could bring a trekking pole to support your knees when stepping down.

 Have extra care when descending.
-The summit of Mount Kupapey may be the highlight of the trip to Maligcong… But an epic adventure still awaits down there in the trail going back to the villages/homestay.
+The summit of Mount Kupapey may be the highlight of the trip to Maligcong… But an epic adventure still awaits down there on the trail going back to the villages/homestay.